Citrix Gateway Radius Configuration Guide

 - Enter Okta username and password.

 End User Experience – MFA Methods Validated and Supported

 - Okta Verify Mobile App – Tested and validated.

 - Google Authenticator mobile app – Tested and validated.

 - SMS messaging – Tested and validated.

 - Security Question – Tested and validated.

 See MFA for more information on multifactor authentication.

-NetScaler Gateway does not support a user’s first time Okta setup.
-All users using Okta MFA at NetScaler gateway must first login to their Okta portal and configure their MFA.
+Citrix Gateway does not support a user’s first time Okta setup.
+All users using Okta MFA at Citrix gateway must first login to their Okta portal and configure their MFA.
 It is possible via Rewrite policies or CCS style sheet customizations to add links to the Gateway login page to direct first time users to their Okta login portal for initial registration.

 Citrix Gateway also does not currently have a solution for self-service password reset.
 Using Rewrite policies or page customizations, a link can be added to the Gateway login page to direct a user that is unable to login, to their Okta tenant password reset page.